dsalzedon/Design_Architecture/README.md

 # Design Patterns

-Repo to provide dummy examples for the different design patterns.
+Repo to provide dummy examples for the different design patterns and principles